ShakNat/DupyliCate/README.md

 ### Config file preparation instructions for Fasta_fix.py:

-1. The config file is a simple .txt file
+1. The config file is a simple .TXT file

 2. Specify the organism name i.e. the base name without the extension of your file in the first column